lphoogenboom/ThesisMD/notes/Model-Based Interpretability.md

 It is however important to verify the [[model stability]] and [[data stability]] of a model with the implemented sparsity, as these characteristic can be impacted by it.

 Because a model is in a more simple form after implementing sparsity it often yields higher descriptive accuracy, while it can increase predictive accuracy at the same time.
-However, it can also decrease either or both types of accuracy.
+However, it can also decrease either or both types of accuracy in the [[PDR Framework]].

 Lastly, implementations of sparsity must be performed in a targeted manner.
 It requires an understanding of the data-specific structures, which are impacted by endogenous, as well as exogenous factors. e.g. sample size, type, instrumentation, noise, data corruption, etc.
 ### Sparsity Methods: ([[murdoch2019]])